skewballfox/FastFourierTransformsPaper/main.typ

 this criterion, zero padding can be used to extend the signal to the nearest power of 2.
-This approach doesn't alter the signal's frequency content but ensures compatibility with the FFT algorithm, a trade-off that's generally worthwhile given the FFT's time complexity.
+This approach doesn't alter the signal's frequency content but ensures compatibility with the FFT algorithm, a trade-off that's generally worthwhile given the FFT's time complexity@aamirCooleyTukeyFFTMethod2005.

 In the higher radix FFTs, the input signal is broken into subsets of lenth $N/r$ where $r$ is the radix.
-In the same way that the input to the radix-2 should be a power of 2, the input to the radix-2#super[p] FFT should be a power of 2#super[p].
+In the same way that the input to the radix-2 should be a power of 2, the input to the radix-2#super[p] FFT should be a power of 2#super[p]@amirfattahiCalculationComputationalComplexity2013.

 Below is an implementation of the radix-2 DIT FFT in Python, followed by a butterfly diagram that visualizes the operations performed by the algorithm.